Discrete Schlesinger Transformations, their Hamiltonian Formulation, and Difference Painlev\'e Equations: Examples

-Thus, we see that the configuration of components $D_{i}$ is indeed described by the Dynkin diagram of type $A_{2}^{(1)}$.
-To this diagram correspond two different types of surfaces, the generic one corresponds to the multiplicative system of type $A_{2}^{(1)}$, and the degenerate configuration where all three components $D_{i}$ intersect at one point corresponds to the additive system denoted by $A_{2}^{(1)*}$, this is our case:
+So we see that the configuration of components $D_{i}$ is indeed described by the Dynkin diagram of type $A_{2}^{(1)}$.
+To this diagram correspond two different types of surfaces, the generic one corresponds to the multiplicative system of type $A_{2}^{(1)}$, and the degenerate configuration, where all three components $D_{i}$ intersect at one point, corresponds to the additive system denoted by $A_{2}^{(1)*}$, this is our case (on the picture below we use the equivalent description of $\mathbf{X}$ as a blow-up of $\mathbb{P}^{2}$ instead of $\mathbb{P}^{1} \times \mathbb{P}^{1}$, since all lines are then equivalent):

-Thus, we have showed that an elementary Schlesinger transformation of this Fuchsian system is given by the discrete Painlev\'e equation of type d-$P(A_{2}^{(1)*})$.
-However, equation~(\ref{eq:dpa-21*-sch}) is very complicated, and we again consider whether it is possible to transform this equation into a standard form.
+Thus, we have showed that an elementary Schlesinger transformation of this Fuchsian system reduces to a discrete Painlev\'e equation of type d-$P(A_{2}^{(1)*})$.
+We now want to compare the Schlesinger dynamic with the standard Painlev\'e dynamic of this type.